This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Athens.

 Airport Transportation

-To put it simply, it will take you about 45 minutes to one hour to reach Athens city centre from the airport.
-You have several options to do so, here are a few.
+Simply put, reaching Athens city centre from the airport will take 45 minutes to one hour.
+You have several options to do so; here are a few.

-- Metro Line 3 is one of the fastest ways to reach the centre, as it allows you to avoid Athens’ crazy traffic.
+• Metro Line 3 is one of the fastest ways to reach the centre, allowing you to avoid Athens’ crazy traffic.
 Line three stops right at the centre of the city, at Monastiraki.

-The suburban rail is another great option.
-There are several trains departing every hour from the airport and taking passengers to the city centre.
+The suburban rail is another excellent option.
+Several trains depart every hour from the airport and take passengers to the city centre.
 Here is a link with extra info.

 There are also several buses to choose from.
 You will find them all at the arrival level between exits 4 and 5.